Rushanksavant/Crypto-Long-Short-Trades/README.md

 	- swapind all DAI for eth on uniswap
 - ***function claimProfits(uint256 uniswapTransactionDeadline) external onlyOwner{}***
 	- sell all eth from contract address on uniswap for DAI
-	- get borrowed balance on compound (using ctoken/cDai), borrowed balance + interest on borrow
+	- get current borrowed balance on compound (using ctoken/cDai), borrowed balance + interest on borrow
 	- approving cDai to spend all DAI from contract address
 	- repaying borrow
-	- get balance of underlying(eth) supplied to compound (using ctoken/ceth), supplied balance + interest on supply
+	- get current balance of underlying(eth) supplied to compound (using ctoken/ceth), supplied balance + interest on supply
+	- redeem underlying
 - ***function withdraw_DAI() external onlyOwner {}***
 	- withdraw DAI(profits) to contract deploywer's address
 - ***function getSuppliedBalance() external returns (uint256) {}***